 This tragic phenomenon has had devastating effects for so many families.
 As new parents, my wife and I had seen a heart-breaking story on a news broadcast of how one mother returned to discover her child was not breathing after being left asleep in their car seat.
 It had a very big effect on us, leading us to research this topic further online in order to learn how we could keep our precious little one safe.

-Read this article for more information on safe sleeping for your baby in their car seat and other sitting devices.
+Read this article for more information on safe sleeping for your baby in their car seat and other sitting devices, and to answer the question ‘is it safe for a baby to sleep in a car seat’ ?

 Often the exact cause of death is often unexplained.
 However, there is an association between SIDS and babies sleeping in certain products.
 These include car safety seats, swings, strollers, rockers and bouncers.
 In 2019, Fisher-Price urgently recalled its ‘Rock ‘n Play Sleeper’ .
 This followed reports of infant deaths in this device.
 Kids II also recalled their baby rockers following similar reports .

 Subsequently, a study led by Dr Colvin (University of Missouri) was published in the Pediatric journal .
-It analysed over 11,000 sleep-related infant mortalities.
+It analysed over 11,000 sleep-related infant mortalities and looked into the question is it safe for a baby to sleep in a car seat?.
 They found that:

 - 3% of the deaths were in sitting devices